seasoncloud/Clonalscope/README.md

 Chi-Yun Wu, Zhang Lab, University of Pennsylvania

 ## Description
-Clonalscope is a subclone detection method for different single-cell and ST tumor sequencing data, which leverages prior information from matched bulk DNA-seq data.
-Clonalscope implements a nested Chinese Restaurant Process to model the evolutionary process in tumors.
+Clonalscope is a subclone detection method based on copy number alterations (CNAs) for single-cell and ST tumor sequencing data.
+Clonalscope leverages prior information from matched bulk DNA-seq data, and implements a nested Chinese Restaurant Process to model the evolutionary process in tumors.

 For more information about the method, please check out the [manuscript]().
 <br/>